mrsergei/RepData_PeerAssessment2/storm.md

 stormDF$cropdamage <- stormDF$cropdamage * left_join(stormDF, indx, by="year")$indx
 ```

-For our tidy data set we will select only the variables that are used in the current analysis
+For our tidy data set we are selecting only the variables that are used in further analysis

 ```r